AdobeDocs/analytics.en/help/implement/vars/plugins/getandpersistvalue.md

 ## Returns

-If the variable/value to be passed in via the vtp argument has been set on the current page before the getAndPersistValue plugin is called, then the plugin will first set the cookie specified in the cn argument equal to the value of the vtp argument and then return the (new) value of the cookie.
+If the variable/value to be passed in via the vtp argument has been set on the current page before the getAndPersistValue plug-in is called, then the plug-in will first set the cookie specified in the cn argument equal to the value of the vtp argument and then return the (new) value of the cookie.
-The plugin will only return the value of the cookie if the variable in the vtp argument hasn't been set on the page.
+The plug-in will only return the value of the cookie if the variable in the vtp argument hasn't been set on the page.

 ## Cookies